jiqunl/me/index.md

 [[DBLP](https://dblp.uni-trier.de/pid/196/0415.html?view=by-type)]
 [[LinkedIn](https://www.linkedin.com/in/jiqun-liu/)]

 **[*Note to Perspective Students:*]** I am looking for self-motivated students with interests/experiences in data science, ML/DL, information retrieval, and/or user studies to work with me.
-If you are interested, feel free to email me with your CV and a brief description of your research interests and experiences.
+If you are interested, feel free to email me with your CV and a brief description of your research experience.
 #### Recent updates:
 - I serve as a workshop co-Chair for [iConference 2021](https://ischools.org/iConference-2021-Preview).
 - I serve as a co-Chair for [ASIS&T AM 2020 SIG USE Symposium](https://www.asist.org/sig/siguse/sig-use-annual-symposium/).